RY3IEZN/azure-loadbalancer-vmss/src/README.md

 ![alt](/images/azvmss3b.png)

-The next tag is for handling autoscaling, here are the metrics we are going to use to hand scaling
+The next tab is for handling autoscaling, here are the metrics we are going to use to hand scaling

 - intial count = 2
 - scaling policy = custom